RicoNoSuave/CSU_Senior_Project/tests/Prometheus Useability Testing Script.md

 	(1 - 5) __

 3. Follow the instructions as read during step 2.
-Download and run Prometheus.
-In your browser, please open the newsapi.org bookmark in a separate tab.
+Download the windows distribution of Prometheus.
+When prompted, change the installation location to ```C:\Users\ricon\Desktop\```.
+Navigate to the Desktop.
+Open the Prometheus folder and run Prometheus.
+Observe that Prometheus is requesting an API Key.
+To receive one, transition to your browser.
+Please open the newsapi.org bookmark in a separate tab.
 Press the login button in the top right corner.
 Log in using the following credentials:

 	Username: REHarris@csustudent.net

 	Password: Password

 	copy the provided api key using ctrl+'c'.
 Now, paste that API key in the window opened by the Prometheus application and press enter.
 How well did the instructions on the Prometheus website prepare you for this process?